Osoyoos: Climate

 During the summer, the southern Okanagan Valley is on average one of the hottest areas in Canada during the day, one of the few places in Canada where the average high is above 30 C. Temperatures exceed 35 C on average 17 days per summer, sometimes topping 38 C. Although days are hot, the humidity is low and nights cool adequately.
-The summer mean is higher in Windsor in Ontario due to warmer nights where July averages 23.0 C. The USDA places Osoyoos in Plant Hardiness Zone 7a.
+The summer mean is higher in Windsor, Ontario, 21.6 C in Osoyoos compared to 22.0 C in Windsor, due to warmer nights where July averages 23.0 C. The USDA places Osoyoos in Plant Hardiness Zone 7a.